karanvirsb/book_directory_client/README.md

 ```

 Go to http://localhost:3000 in your browser and start searching.
+Important that under Api in axios you change teh BASE_URL to point to http://localhost:8000

 ## How to search
 1. When page loads use the search bar at the top.